Athletics: Felix advances in first race in 13 months on time qualifier

-DES MOINES, Iowa (Reuters) - A humble Allyson Felix returned to racing for the first time in 13 months on Thursday and made the semi-finals of the 400 meters on time qualifier at the U.S. national championships.
+DES MOINES, Iowa (Reuters) - A humble Allyson Felix returned to racing for the first time in 13 months on Thursday and made the semi-finals of the 400 meters on a time qualifier at the U.S. national championships.

 The 33-year-old multiple Olympic and world champion is on the comeback trail after giving birth to daughter Camryn in November through an emergency caesarean section, 32 weeks into her pregnancy